• Skip to primary navigation

 Ingredients for no -bake chocolate orange tarts.

-• Dark Chocolate Digestive Biscuits - use a food processor to blitz the biscuits to fine crumbs.
+Dark Chocolate Digestive Biscuits - use a food processor to pulse the biscuits to fine crumbs.

-• Chocolate Orange - 1 157g Terry's chocolate orange.
-I used milk chocolate but you could use a dark chocolate orange if you prefer.
+Chocolate Orange - one 157g Terry's Chocolate Orange.
+I used the milk chocolate one, but you could use dark chocolate orange if you prefer.

 🔪 How to make individual no-bake chocolate orange tarts